DanielXMoore/Civet/civet.dev/getting-started.md

 ---

-If you want to use other bundlers, check out our [integrations page](/integrations) for suitable plugin.
+If you want to use other bundlers, check out our [integrations page](/integrations) for a suitable plugin.